Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `(url: string, keyValue: string, expires?: String) => <void> Set cookie

 >- url: string - The target url that needs to set the cookie.
->- keyValue: string - Key-value pair to set
+>- keyValue: string - Key-value pair to set.
->- expires?: string - Set the timeout for cookies
+>- expires?: string - Set the timeout for cookies.

 ---